JENebel/Cadabra/README.md

     legal           Lists all legal moves on the current position.

-    threefold       Prints true/false depending on if the current position is in a threefold repetition stalemate.
+    threefold       Prints true if in a threefold repetition stalemate, otherwise prints false.

     clear_hash      Clears the internal hash table manually.